 At Snowshoe Farm, we raise breeding quality huacaya alpacas.
 Our herd includes award-winning breeding stock as well as nonbreeding alpacas valued for their contribution of fiber.
 Each spring we shear our alpacas to harvest their fleece.
 Products made from our herd’s annual clip are offered for sale in our farm store, at various fiber festivals throughout the Northeast and through this online store.
-You can view our event calendar on our farm website.

 Processing the fiber from our herd is a year-round project.
 Beginning soon after shearing, the fiber is skirted and sorted, then sent in small batches to Sallie’s Fen Fibers, a New Hampshire mill, for processing into yarn and roving.
 Once we receive the cones of yarn back from the mill, we skein, wash and dye the yarn here at the farm.
 We use Greener Shades™ non-hazardous acid dyes.